code-and-effect/codeandeffect.com/pages/solutions/applications-to-join.md

 ---
 layout: page
-title: "Applications to join and reclassify"
+title: "Association Applications to Join and Reclassify"
 titletext: "Streamline your application and reclassification processes"
 permalink: "/applications-to-join/"
 description: "TODO"